fleetdm/fleet/handbook/security-policies.md

 | -------------- | -------------- |
 | @GuillaumeRoss | 2022-06-01     |

-Fleet policy requires that:
+Fleet policy requires:

-1. A thorough risk assessment must be conducted to evaluate potential threats and vulnerabilities to the confidentiality, integrity, and availability of sensitive, confidential, and proprietary electronic information Fleet stores, transmits, and/or processes.
+1. a thorough risk assessment must be conducted to evaluate potential threats and vulnerabilities to the confidentiality, integrity, and availability of sensitive, confidential, and proprietary electronic information Fleet stores, transmits, and/or processes.

-2. Risk assessments must be performed with any major change to Fleet's business or technical operations and/or supporting infrastructure, no less than once per year.
+2. risk assessments must be performed with any major change to Fleet's business or technical operations and/or supporting infrastructure no less than once per year.

-3. Strategies shall be developed to mitigate or accept the risks identified in the risk assessment process.
+3. strategies shall be developed to mitigate or accept the risks identified in the risk assessment process.

 ## Secure software development and product security policy